The 2019 Sales Compensation Administration Best Practices Survey

 The average company spends at least 10% of revenue on incentive payments—that’s a big investment.
 Knowing this, maximizing operations efficiency and data accuracy is a key initiative of leadership to drive growth effectively.

-Failing to track commission accuracy equates to making a best guess when paying out employees.
-Tracking accuracy and the cost of errors as a percentage of total expense, including the quantity of errors, can help gain a clearer understanding of opportunities that improved payment accuracy offers.
+Failing to track commission accuracy equates to making the numbers when paying out employees.
+Tracking accuracy and the cost of errors as a percentage of total expense, including the number of errors, can help gain a clearer understanding of opportunities that improved payment accuracy offers.

 Automation transforms the entire sales compensation process.
 Incentive compensation management (ICM) tools ensure that operations run smoothly and the ROI of compensation is maximized.
 Ultimately, automated solutions do three main things: improve data integrity, reduce commission errors, and streamline compensation administration processes.

-2. Reduced Errors: Automated commission calculation helps reduce human error and ensure accurate payment calculations by establishing quality control measures.
+- Reduced Errors: Automated commission calculation helps reduce human error and ensures accurate payment calculations by establishing quality control measures.

 Section 4: Continued Compensation Optimization

 Compensation administrations optimization should be an ongoing process.
 For companies to succeed, they must continuously analyze their compensation processes and incentive plans and make changes to improve.
 The first step, if you haven’t already, is automating compensation administration.
 With the right tools in place to optimize processes and execution, businesses can then begin to implement best practices more effectively.

 1. Establish Compensation Ownership: It’s crucial that organizations clearly identify what team(s) own compensation administration process.
 There’s no right answer for the best owner—whether sales operations or finance—but clarity of ownership is a must to succeed.